siriusctrl/UniPublic/COMP90020 DA/Transactions and Concurrent Control.md

 - Inconsistent Retrieval
   - ![image-20200625115326564](assets/image-20200625115326564.png)
-  - The value has been updated when retrieval performed
+  - The value has been updated when retrieval performed (on tentative value without full operation performed)